Patreon/cartographer/README.md

 TODO:
 -----
+* make example (generic_social_network)
 * check that the resource_registry strategy works
-* place to define the base server URL
+* more hidden gotchas. i.e. .get.prime in schema_serializer isnt yet complaining, but we definitely don't have anything re: multigets yet
 * pull over tests
-* more hidden gotchas. i.e. .get.prime in schema_serializer isnt yet complaining, but we definitely don't have anything re: multigets yet
-* make example (generic_social_network)
 * port `patreon_py` over to using this library via `pip`